guinacio/langchain-mcp-client/README.md

   - Reasoning models don't support custom temperature settings
   - Some reasoning models may not support streaming (check the model-specific warnings)
 - **Custom Model Names**: When using "Other" option, ensure the model name is exactly as expected by the provider's API, and you have access to it.
+- **File Attachments**:
+  - Images require a vision-capable model (e.g., GPT-4o/o4, Claude 3.x, Gemini).
+Ollama is text-only here.
+  - PDF text extraction depends on the quality of the PDF; scanned images may yield limited text.

 ## Resources